 Thornhill may be small, but residents have access to a number of services and facilities.
 Please use the links provided for further information.

-Bins are collected on Saturdays
+Bins are collected on Saturdays, see calendar for information

 Mobile Library (See website for current timings during the pandemic)